Skip to content

 Background

 The British Army is the United Kingdom's land warfare service, with approximately 73,000 regular personnel and a significant reserve component.
 It operates under Army HQ at Andover and is organised into combat brigades, including the 1st (UK) Armoured Division and 3rd (UK) Division.
-The British Army is the primary operator of the Watchkeeper WK450 tactical UAV and the designated end user for its Project Corvus replacement, tendered in May 2026 at a value of GBP 130-156 million.
+The Army is accelerating autonomous systems procurement through fast-track routes alongside the standard Defence Equipment Plan.
+In the air domain, it is the primary operator of the Watchkeeper WK450 tactical UAV and the designated end user for its Project Corvus replacement, tendered in May 2026 at GBP 130-156 million, and a participant in Project NYX, the Apache loyal-wingman assessment.
+On the ground, the Army awarded ARX Robotics a GEREON uncrewed ground vehicle production contract in April 2026 through Task Force RAPSTONE, the Army's fast-procurement route for autonomous systems, with ARX investing £45 million in UK capacity of up to 1,800 units per year using Devon-based Supacat as manufacturing partner.